 Since Lowry introduced it, this systematic approach to 90% Days has proven repeatedly to be a very valuable tool in identifying the extremes of human psychology that occur near major market bottoms.
 Obviously, no prudent investment program should be based solely on a single indicator.
 Other measurements of price, volume, breadth, and momentum are needed to monitor the strength of buying versus selling on a continuous daily basis.
 But, we believe the 90% indicator, as outlined above, will be an enduring, important part of stock market analysis.
 Like the other facets of the Lowry Analysis, it is derived directly from the “law of supply and demand”—the foundation of all economic analysis.

-Vincent Randazzo, CMT, is a senior market analyst at Lowry Research with over 15 years of experience in professional equity market research and technical analysis.
-Before joining Lowry, Mr. Randazzo was chief technical analyst at NASDAQ and member of its market intelligence desk.
+Vincent Randazzo, CMT, is a senior market analyst at Lowry Research with more than 15 years of experience in professional equity market research, technical analysis, and market intelligence.
+Before joining Lowry, Mr. Randazzo was chief market analyst at NASDAQ.
 He was also director of research at ICAP and a research salesperson at Morgan Stanley and UBS.
 He has been a Chartered Market Technician (CMT) since 2008.
 For more information on Lowry Research, please visit lowryresearch.com.

 Christopher Diodato, CMT, is a market analyst with Lowry Research, where he uses Lowry’s proprietary research methods and presents actionable findings to clients.
 Before joining Lowry Research, Mr. Diodato was a financial advisor with Morgan Stanley and a member of the portfolio management team at Cetera Retirement Services.
 In addition to holding the Chartered Market Technician (CMT) designation, he is a Level III candidate for the Chartered Financial Analyst (CFA) program. https://www.lowryresearch.com

 Lowry Research Corporation was founded in 1938 to provide analysts and investment professionals with an unbiased, factual analysis of the stock market.
 Its work is based on daily price change/volume statistics of all stocks traded on the New York Stock Exchange and NASDAQ Stock Market.
-For more information on Lowry Research, please visit lowryresearch.com/lowryus.cfm.
+This provides the statistical foundation for a supply-versus-demand analysis of market trends.
+For more information on Lowry Research, please visit lowryresearch.com.